nubz/gds-validation/readme.md

-  afterField?: String // description of the date being compared to e.g. 'Date of birth' beforeField?: String // description of the date being compared to e.g. 'Date of death' beforeToday?: Boolean patternText?: String // description of regex for error messages }
+  afterField?: String // description of the date being compared to e.g. 'Date of birth' beforeField?: String // description of the date being compared to e.g. 'Date of death' beforeToday?: Boolean patternText?: String // description of regex for error messages - defaults to `${fieldDescription} is not valid` }
 ```